 Even though you will be sharing household expenses with your new spouse after remarriage, her income will not count as your gross income and will not affect the current amount of child support.

 But it does not mean that the current amount of child support will not be modified under any other circumstances, say our best divorce lawyers in Utah.
 You or the other parent of your child may increase or in any other way modify child support if he or she can demonstrate proof that there has been a “considerable change of circumstances” since the original order came into effect.

 Let’s review some of the most common situations which may qualify as “considerable change of circumstances”:

-If you have more questions about child support and ways to modify it, consult with our Salt Lake City child support attorney from the Emy A Cordano, Attorney At Law.
-Call our offices at 801-804-5152 or complete this contact form to get a legal consultation.
+If you have more questions about child support and ways to modify it, consult with our Salt Lake City child support attorney from the Emy A Cordano, Attorney at Law.
+Call our offices at 801-804-5152 or complete this contact form to get legal consultation.